 The inquest of 16-year-old Greater Manchester student Cameron Brookes heard that he had Asperger’s, which caused him difficulty in communicating and interacting with others.
 He battled depression and was crippled by a feeling that he didn’t belong, but he was “receiving treatment from family intervention workers and NHS professionals.”
 Cameron was found hanged in his bedroom.

-Mary Stroman, 16, went to the same school as Tallulah Wilson (see above) and was a close friend.
+Mary Stroman, 16, from North London, was admitted to the Priory on three separate occasions.
+She went to the same school as Tallulah Wilson (see above) and was a close friend.
 While Tallulah’s inquest was taking place, Mary had been admitted to a therapeutic residential school for girls in Wiltshire, where she was being treated for PTSD.
 Mary walked out of the unit to a nearby railway line, where, like Tallulah, she was struck by a train.

 An inquest for 16-year-old Cheshire schoolboy Tom Acton heard that bullies at Tom’s school had forced him to take drugs, and had falsely branded him as a rapist.
 Days before he was due to testify at the trial of one of the bullies, Tom was found hanged in his bedroom by his father.
 Tom’s GP testified that: “He was struggling to concentrate and his mood was low; he described it as being dead inside,” while a friend stated that during the last month of his life Tom began to self-harm.